 The symbols representing traditional waveform shapes are not arbitrary.
 They act as a reductive portrayal of sonic timbers, indicating mathematical relationships between the fundamental frequency of a tone, its overtones and their individual amplitude.

 Let’s clarify the terms a bit.
 Fundamental is considered to be the loudest frequency in the spectrum and it is equivalent to our perceived pitch of a tone.
 Overtones are all frequencies in a spectrum above the fundamental.
 Together, a fundamental and its overtones are called partials.
-Harmonic partials (or commonly harmonics) are integer multiples of the fundamental, e.g. if the fundamental frequency is ƒ, then the first harmonic is 1ƒ (hint: it is the fundamental itself), and 2ƒ, the second harmonic partial, is twice the base frequency; consequently 3ƒ is the third harmonics and it is a perfect fifth apart from the fundamental, etc. Amplitude variance between the fundamental and its various partials is what makes you tell the difference between the sound of a guitar and a piano.
+Harmonic partials (or commonly harmonics) are integer multiples of the fundamental, e.g. if the fundamental frequency is ƒ, then the first harmonic is 1ƒ (hint: it is the fundamental itself), and 2ƒ, the second harmonic partial, is twice the base frequency; consequently 3ƒ is the third harmonics and it is a perfect fifth apart from the 2nd harmonic, etc. Amplitude variance between the fundamental and its various partials is what makes you tell the difference between the sound of a guitar and a piano.
 Synthesizers give us a whole lot of control over shaping and modifying spectral content of sounds.

 By spectrum we define a group or series of frequencies that are present in the sound.
 Applying this to the traditional waveshapes, we know that a pure sine wave has no overtones.
 Triangular and square waves contain only odd harmonics, though at significantly different amplitude proportions, which results in only slight tonal richness of the former, and extreme sonic brightness of the latter.
 Sawtooth wave, on the contrary, is made up of both odd and even harmonics, a spectral fingerprint not too far off from that of a violin.